Klara Wischer: Return to Hobart (2018)

 On 6 December 2017, Wischer signed with the Hobart Chargers for the 2018 SEABL season, returning to the club for a second stint.
 She missed nearly two months of the season after injuring her knee against the Sandringham Sabres in late April.
 On 15 July, she scored a season-high 37 points against the Dandenong Rangers.
 The Chargers missed the playoffs with a ninth-place finish and a 10–10 record.
 In 13 games, she averaged 11.7 points, 5.5 rebounds and 2.0 assists per game.

 Kilsyth Cobras (2019)

-On 14 February 2019, Wischer signed with the Kilsyth Cobras for the 2019 NBL1 season.
+On 14 February 2019, Wischer signed with the Kilsyth Cobras of the NBL1 for the 2019 season.
 She helped the Cobras reach the grand final, where she had 16 points, five rebounds and three assists in an 86–76 win over the Geelong Supercats.
 In 23 games, she averaged 13.2 points, 7.9 rebounds, 3.4 assists and 1.7 steals per game.

-Knox Raiders (2021–present)
+Knox Raiders (2021–2022)

 On 12 March 2021, Wischer signed with the Knox Raiders for the 2021 NBL1 South season.

+Wischer returned to the Raiders for the 2022 season.

+Sandringham Sabres and Southside Flyers (2023–2024)

+In October 2022, Wischer signed with the Sandringham Sabres for the 2023 NBL1 South season.

+In September 2023, Wischer signed with the Southside Flyers for the 2023–24 WNBL season.

+Wischer returned to the Sandringham Sabres for the 2024 season and was the NBL1 South's leading rebounder.